DANDROZAVR/static_website_prod_deploy/README.md

 * `root@11.111.111.11` - here we are specifying username of user for which we want to authenticate in the server, after @ symbol goes ip address of the server.
 Now we can specify commands for our remote server!
 * `/root/scripts/yourScriptInServer.sh yourwebsitename"` - here we just lauching our backup script located in the server and passing one parameter to it "yourwebsitename".
 If you want to know more about the script check out my other repository https://github.com/ignasposka/make_website_backup

+We still have second part of *deploy.bat* script, let's inspect it now.

+`WinSCP.exe /console /script='D:\\your\\path\\to\\winscp\\script\\prod_to_server.txt'` - here we just using WinSCP utility which is ftp client for powershell. /console parameter is being used because we seek only for CLI solutions here.
+Here we just simply firing up script which does all the work of moving our production code to the server, we will review it shortly.

 **...This readme is not finished yet...**